AdoraWyne/pomodoro-app/README.md

 ## Improvement

-- Use Temporal API instead of Date API - because Date will be replaced by Temporal soon.
 - customer hook `setInterval`
 - consider to use Zustand?
+- ❌ Use Temporal API instead of Date API - because Date will be replaced by Temporal soon.
+  - Tried to use `Temporal.Instant` and `Temporal.Duration` but I think it's a bit overkill here, as I had to intro more methods and a polyfill for this.

 ---

 # Learned

+Here is the learning note for myself to read, [a full blog has been published on Medium](https://medium.com/@adorawyne/why-my-react-timer-drifts-and-how-to-fix-it-e3c8e88bf8af).

-When building the timer - mm:ss part, I was having this code:
+When building the timer - `mm:ss` part, I was having this code:

 ```ts
 import { useEffect, useState } from "react";